Flying an unmanned aircraft

 How long is a Special Flight Operations Certificate valid?

 A Special Flight Operations Certificate is valid for a limited period of time.

-If you have proven that you can use your UAV or drone safely, Transport Canada may:
+If you have proven that you can use your UAV, Transport Canada may:

 - Approve longer-term validity periods

 Transport Canada regulates the use of all aircraft, manned and unmanned, to keep the public and our airspace safe.